What Are The Ingredients In Vape Juice?

 E-liquid is made up from just a few different ingredients: Propylene Glycol (PG), Vegetable Glycerin (VG), water, flavorings and nicotine.
 E-liquids typically feature both PG and VG, with one of the two often more dominant than the other.
 Some e-liquids are 0% nicotine, and these contain exactly the same ingredients minus the nicotine.

 Making e-liquid is a lengthy process, and as with any other recipe, e-liquid ingredients need to be carefully measured before mixing.
 This is particularly important with nicotine, as it needs to be measured perfectly to ensure that the correct nicotine percentage is obtained.

-First, the flavourings are added to the base of PG and VG, and then the mix.
-It usually requires only a small amount of flavourings to give the e-liquid the punch it needs.
-Next, the nicotine is then added to mixture, which is then shaken to ensure the ingredients blend together.
-After this, the e-liquid is left for a few days, allowing the flavour to become richer or more profound.
-This process is sometimes referred to informally as ‘steeping’ and works in the same way that you might age a cut of meat or allow a bottle of wine to air before drinking.
+First, the flavorings are added to the base of PG and VG, and then the mix.
+It usually requires only a small amount of flavorings to give the e-liquid the punch it needs.
+Next, the nicotine is then added to the mixture, which is then shaken to ensure the ingredients blend together.
+After, the e-liquid is left for a few days, allowing the flavor to become richer or more profound.
+This process is sometimes referred to informally as ‘steeping’ and works in a similar way that you might age a cut of meat or allow a bottle of wine to air before drinking.

 Why Does E-Liquid Use PG And VG?